Skip to main content

 • Loose builtins. any parameters are a temporary measure pending MEP 12.

 • break and continue outside loops.
-No error code yet.
-Should be added.
+Implemented as T045.

 References